restfulhead/azure-functions-nodejs-openapi-validator/README.md

 # Azure Functions Open API v3 specification validation

-This library contains an Open API v3 validator and an Azure Functions v4 hook that validates http function requests.
+This library contains an Open API v3.0 validator and an Azure Functions v4 hook that validates http function requests.

 It identifies the Azure function route and tries to find a matching route in the Open API specification.
 It then validates query parameters, the request body and response body against the schema.

 ## Caveats

 * Early version: Bugs most likely exist.
-Bug fixes welcome and more test cases very welcom. :-)
+Bug fixes welcome and more test cases very welcome, too. :-)
-* So far only tested with Open API specifications in v3
+* Only supports v3.0 of the Open API specifications (v3.1 has not been tested, contributions welcome)
+* Only supports content of type `application/json` (and not `multipart/form-data` for example)
+* Does not support external schemas (inline schemas are supported)
 * Does not (yet?) validate headers
-* Does not (really) validate path params, but supports them
+* Does not (really) validate path params, but supports them in the definition and request route
 * This library does not validate the Open API specification itself.
 I suggest you use another tool for this for now.

 ## Getting started